fpgirard/T1/README.md

 The [Aqara T1 Valve Controller](https://us.aqara.com/products/valve-controller-t1?srsltid=AfmBOoqY8_ugod5owPfjZAhMKLAppVGNp1EPUJe-erywH94czYdjkrGF) is an affordable motorized water shutoff valve whose [mounting bracket](https://us.aqara.com/cdn/shop/files/AqaraValveControllerT1_20.webp?v=1732710054&width=1200) is widely regarded as its weakest component.
 [Many Amazon reviewers](https://www.amazon.com/gp/customer-reviews/R2XOU6VDMNO59K/ref=cm_cr_dp_d_rvw_ttl?ie=UTF8) cite the included bracket as the device’s Achilles heel, while [users in the Reddit r/Aqara community](https://www.reddit.com/r/Aqara/comments/1lyy8m7/any_tips_on_securing_the_t1_valve_controller/) as well as [Aqara forums](https://forum.aqara.com/t/aqara-water-valve-t1-mounting-brackets/63853/2) frequently discuss the need for a more robust mount design.
 Details regarding the T1 can be found [here](https://smarthomescene.com/reviews/aqara-t1-water-gas-valve-controller-review/).

 The [Tuya Valve Control](https://www.amazon.com/Motorized-Watering-Electric-Controller-Automatically/dp/B0851DYWBH) has a mount that is eerily similar to the Aqara.
 Buyers report that this product has a solid design with the exception of the metal mounting bracket.
 Why not create a mount that can be used for both products?
 [I did](doc/tuya.png).
+The [Dome Water Main Shut-Off valve](https://www.wink.com/products/leak-protection-kit/) appears to have the same body bracket that might be suitable for this mount.
+There's a series of comments about the Dome and similar products [suffer the same mount concerns as the Aqara and Tuya](https://community.smartthings.com/t/whats-the-consensus-on-water-valves/87777/7).
+Perhaps we could extend our bracket offerings to include them?

 Next will be rigorous tests for both using a Home Assistant script that opens and closes these valves at random intervals between 1 and 3 minutes.
 Let's see which one dies first.
 Perhaps I should add the Bulldog to the mix?